Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Introduction

 \section{Introduction}

 We address the problem of controlling a classifier's accuracy at any user-specified level through selective classification, regardless of the problem's inherent difficulty.
 Traditional classification frameworks are designed to approximate the Bayes optimal error rate as closely as possible.
-However, with the growing deployment of artificial intelligence (AI) systems in automated, high-stakes decision-making, it has become critical to ensure reliable control over a classifier's accuracy and to guarantee accurate predictions for all individuals.
+However, with the growing deployment of artificial intelligence (AI) systems in automated, high-stakes decision-making, it is not enough for a classifier to emulate or be asymptotically close to the Bayes optimal classification rule.
+Practitioners often require a prescribed level of reliability.
+When this level cannot be obtained, a classifier should be allowed to admit which instances it cannot automatically classify without violating this prescribed level, through the use of indecisions.

-When the underlying problem is truly difficult, achieving control over the error rate of an automated decision-making system may be impossible.
-This is particularly true when the number of potential classes is large or when the distributions of these classes are close enough, significantly increasing the difficulty of the problem.
-This phenomenon is illustrated in Figure~\ref{intro_dens.plot}, where the task is to classify various observations as High-Risk or Low-Risk, while maintaining an error rate of $5\%$.
-In this example, the High-Risk and Low-Risk classes are modeled as mixtures of two normal distributions with means of $2$ and $0$, respectively, and a common variance of $1$.
-The Bayes optimal decision boundary is represented by the dotted line in the leftmost plot of Figure \ref{intro_dens.plot}.

-In this scenario, the Bayes optimal error rate is $15.9\%$, significantly exceeding our target classification error of $5\%$.
-To achieve the desired level of accuracy, it becomes necessary to identify the most challenging observations to classify and abstain from making decisions on them, opting instead for an indecision.
-The traditional classification approach is depicted in the leftmost plot of Figure \ref{intro_dens.plot}, while our proposed solution is illustrated in the rightmost plot.
-In both cases, the misclassification rate is represented by the shaded regions under the High-Risk (green / solid line) and Low-Risk (orange / dashed line) density curves.

-This selective classification framework enables us to achieve \emph{any} desired level of accuracy from an automated decision-making system.
-In the example shown in Figure \ref{intro_dens.plot}, the misclassification rate within the selected region in the rightmost plot can be precisely $5\%$, whereas the leftmost plot is limited by the minimum achievable classification error of the Bayes classifier, which in this case is approximately $15.9\%$.

-Indecisions are observations that are intentionally excluded from automated classification because their inherent difficulty prevents the algorithm from achieving the desired level of accuracy.
-This approach is particularly valuable in high risk decision-making scenarios, as these observations, lacking sufficient confidence for automated classification, can instead be referred for human review.
-This process facilitates effective Human-AI interaction by ensuring that only confident decisions are automated, while challenging cases are escalated for manual evaluation.
-Importantly, indecisions do not contribute to the classifier’s error rate, allowing practitioners to reliably control the accuracy of the system while efficiently allocating human oversight to the most critical cases.